-Fertility Drugs for Ovulation Induction
+Fertility Medications for Ovulation Induction

-Clomiphene Citrate (CC) is a weak estrogen – anti estrogen compound that comes as a scored 50 mg tablet.
+Clomiphene Citrate (CC) is a weak estrogen – anti estrogen fertility medication compound that comes as a scored 50 mg tablet.
 The primary indication for the use of CC is to induce ovulation (egg development and release) for women whose menstrual cycles are irregular.
 CC is also used in combination with intrauterine insemination for women with unexplained infertility.
 For women with irregular menses, CC may be used in combination with metformin.
 Generally, the initial dose is one 50 mg tablet for 5 days beginning either cycle day 3, 4 or 5.
 Approximately 50% of women who are going to respond to CC in terms of inducing ovulation will do so at that dose.
 Overall, 80% of women treated with CC to induce ovulation will respond.
 If ovulation does not occur at 50 mg, the dose can be increased to 100 mg and if still without ovulation, the dose can be increased to 3 tablets or 150 mg.

 There is no advantage in terms of success rates to increasing the dose of CC beyond that which results in ovulation for women using it for anovulation.
 For women who are anovulatory, a trial of CC for 3 – 6 cycles is reasonable and if not pregnant at that point, referral to a fertility specialist is appropriate.
 Conception rates using CC for inducing ovulation are 15 – 20% per cycle.